purescript-contrib/purescript-aff/README.md

    else pure resp.body
 ```

-"Thrown" exceptions are handled using the error callback.
+Thrown exceptions are propagated on the error channel, and can be recovered from using `attempt`.

 # Documentation